Cost-efficiency in Incomplete Markets: Cost-efficiency and Optimal Portfolio Choice

-We note that in a complete market every cost-efficient payoff is automatically perfectly cost-efficient.
-This is not true in incomplete markets as can be seen in the examples in Section~\ref{sec:difference}.

-\begin{remark} Assume that $X$ solves \eqref{cvxminimax} and has cdf $H$, then $X$ solves \eqref{cvxminimax} for all distributions $G$ such that $H\preceq_{cx}G\preceq_{cx} F$.
+\begin{remark} Assume that $X$ solves \eqref{cvxminimaxA} and has cdf $H$, then $X$ solves \eqref{cvxminimaxA} for all distributions $G$ such that $H\preceq_{cx}G\preceq_{cx} F$.
 This is obvious as $\convc(G)\subseteq\convc(F)$ and $X\in\convc(G)$.
 In particular, if $X$ is cost-efficient for some distribution $F$, it is perfectly cost-efficient for $F_X$, and this is the only distribution for which it is perfectly cost-efficient.
 The other way around, if $X$ is not perfectly cost-efficient for $F_X$, then it cannot be cost-efficient for any other distribution $F$. \end{remark}

-\begin{remark} Only a subset of distributions leads to perfectly cost-efficient payoffs and we will show that these are exactly the distributions that may be solutions to optimal portfolio choices formulated as in \eqref{problem}.
+\begin{remark} We note that in a complete market with continuously distributed pricing kernel every cost-efficient payoff is automatically perfectly cost-efficient, as the solution to \eqref{dist0} is unique.
+This is not true in incomplete markets as can be seen, e.g., in the examples in \cite{BS24appendix}.
+Only a subset of distributions leads to perfectly cost-efficient payoffs and we will show that these are exactly the distributions that may be solutions to optimal portfolio choices formulated as in \eqref{problem}.
 In this context, we also write, by slight abuse of terminology, that the ``distribution'' is perfectly cost-efficient.
-E.g., in the 3-states market model of Section~\ref{PCED3s} we give an explicit example where the set of cost-efficient distributions forms a subspace of dimension 2 in the space of all possible distributions that is of dimension 3. \end{remark}
+E.g., in the 3-state market model of \cite{BS24appendix}, we give an explicit example where the set of cost-efficient distributions forms a subspace of dimension 2 in the space of all possible distributions that is of dimension 3. \end{remark}